scipy-conference/scipy_proceedings/papers/antoine_dujardin/antoine_dujardin.rst

 LCLS-II, an upgrade to LCLS
 +++++++++++++++++++++++++++

-The Linac Coherent Light Source (LCLS) at the SLAC national accelerator laboratory is an X-ray Free Electron Laser providing femtosecond pulses with an ultrabright beam approximately one billion times brighter than synchrotrons.
+The Linac Coherent Light Source (LCLS) at the SLAC National Accelerator Laboratory is an X-ray Free Electron Laser providing femtosecond pulses with an ultrabright beam approximately one billion times brighter than synchrotrons.
 Such a brightness allows to work with much smaller sample sizes while the shortness allows imaging below the rotational diffusion time of the molecules.
 With pulses of such an unprecedented brightness and shortness, scientists are able to take snapshots of single macromolecules without the need for crystallization at ambient temperature.

 To push the boundaries of the science available at the lightsource, LCLS is currently being upgraded after 10 years of operation.
 The LCLS-II upgrade will progressively increase the sampling rate from 120 pulses per second to 1 million.
 At these rates, the LCLS instruments will generate multiple terabytes per second of science data and it will therefore be critical to know what data is worth saving, requiring on-the-fly processing of the data.
 Earlier, users could classify and preprocess their data after the experiment, but this approach will become either prohibitive or plainly impossible.
 This leads us to the requirement of performing some parts of the analysis in real time during the experiment.